orca-zhang/influxdb-cpp/README.md

 - Add more test cases.
 - Supports DSN initializatin for server_info.
 - Add query response parse tutorial.
+- Support Windows.

 ### Misc

 - Please feel free to use influxdb-cpp.
 - Looking forward to your suggestions.
-- If your project is using influxdb-cpp, you can show your project or company here by creating a issue or let we know.
+- If your project is using influxdb-cpp, you can show your project or company here by creating a issue or let me know.